tact-lang/tact/README.md

 - [Misti](https://github.com/nowarp/misti) - Static smart contract analyzer.
 - [TON Symbolic Analyzer (TSA)](https://github.com/espritoxyz/tsa) - Static smart contract analysis tool based on symbolic execution.

+###### Utility

+- [Formatter (tact-fmt)] — Idiomatic and official formatter.
+It ships with the Tact Language Server, VS Code extension, and as a standalone binary with the compiler.
+You can invoke it by running `npx tact-fmt` in your Tact projects.

 ### Getting started